Consume. I’m constantly consuming and exposed to limitless sources of inspiration and media in today’s modern western world.

 My process is a meditation on curiosity and imagination, fueled by a connection to my own youthful way of thinking.
 I document the human experience of creativity to liberate the modern-day working adult.
 I intend to amplify and share that feeling of fearlessness and intellectual freedom through my art.

-My formal training in computer animation channeled my passion for cartoons and my work is heavily inspired by them, aiming to invoke a child-like joy, playfulness, and curiosity that perhaps the viewer hasn’t experienced in a long time.
+My training in computer animation channeled my passion for cartoons, and my work is heavily inspired by them, aiming to invoke a child-like joy, playfulness, and curiosity that perhaps the viewer hasn’t experienced in a long time.
 It is an exploration and celebration of that place that straddles strange and whimsical, rendered in an eccentric and bold way.
 My work attempts to deliver the viewer to a new, unique, maybe even weird place.